Lpwestlake/SQL-Challenge/README.md

 # SQL-Challenge

 ## Submission
 # see below for file names associated with the requested submissions.
+All necessary files are in the "EmployeeSQL" folder

 * Create an image file of your ERD.